Six operations on dg enhancements of derived categories of sheaves: Applications

 \subsection{Ringed spaces}

-A ringed space is a pair $(X, \mathcal{O}_X)$ consisting of a topological space $X$ and a sheaf $\mathcal{O}_X$ of commutative rings on $X$.
+A $\mathscr{U}$-small ringed space is a pair $(X, \mathcal{O}_X)$ consisting of a $\mathscr{U}$-small topological space $X$ and a sheaf $\mathcal{O}_X$ of $\mathscr{U}$-small commutative rings on $X$.
+All ringed spaces and sites in the rest of this subsection are assumed to be $\mathscr{U}$-small.
 Any ringed space gives rise to a ringed site in the obvious way, and the categories of sheaves (of modules) on the ringed space and the associated ringed site coincide canonically.
 We adapt the notation from \ref{sec:ringed-sites} in the obvious way to ringed spaces; for example we write $\C(X)$ for the category of complexes of $\mathcal{O}_X$-modules.
 Note that all the previous results about ringed sites apply to ringed spaces.